HRPP Policy and Procedures

 Conflict of Interest – Investigators

-All Investigators and key research personnel must follow the U of I Conflict of Interest Policy.
+All Investigators and key research personnel must follow the U of I Conflict of Commitment and Interest Policy.
 Key research personnel are those individuals who (a) recruit human subjects; (b) obtain consent from human subjects; (c) collect data from human subjects; or (d) evaluate the response of human subjects.
 Where a conflict of interest exists, with a protocol involving human subjects, the RPI must develop and submit a conflict management plan, for the IRB to consider along with the proposed protocol.
 The HSRO/IRB Chair (or designee) will review the conflict management plan to determine if the conflict will adversely affect the protection of human subjects and if the management plan is adequate.

 A copy of the final, approved conflict management plan will be filed in the Office of the VCAA.